wavemaker/docs/learn/on-premise/observability/metrics-collection/overview.md

 *Metrics* is needed to get realtime application performance insights.

-In WaveMaker Platform, we have integrated **Prometheus** monitoring tool.
+In the WaveMaker Platform, we have integrated the **Prometheus** monitoring tool.
 Prometheus is widely used and has a lot of opensource modules and tools which are easy to integrate.

-The following tools are integrated with prometheus in WaveMaker Platform
+The following tools are integrated with Prometheus in WaveMaker Platform

 | tools      | Description |
 | ----------- | ----------- |